simonbray/training-material/topics/computational-chemistry/tutorials/md-simulation-gromacs/tutorial.md

 ![GROMACS workflow](images/workflow_gromacs.png "The basic GROMACS workflow")

 Overall, the workflow takes a PDB (Protein Data Bank) structure file as input and returns a 'trajectory'.
 This is a binary file that records the atomic coordinates at multiple time steps, and therefore shows the dynamic motion of the molecule.
+Using visualization software, we can display this trajectory as a film displaying the molecular motion of the protein.

 The process can be divided into multiple stages:
- 1. Setup (loading data, solvation)
+ 1. Setup (loading data, solvation i.e. addition of water and ions)
  2. Energy minimization of the protein
  3. Equilibration of the solvent around the protein (with two ensembles, NVT and NPT)
  4. Production simulation, which produces our trajectory.